Hardcourt Bike Polo: Equipment

 Any bike with a working brake is acceptable for the game, eventually most players customize their bikes especially for bike polo and their playing needs.
 Though personal preference varies greatly amongst players common competitive bicycle configurations include: a low ratio (between 1:1.5 - 1:1.8), a strong front disc brake with rotor guard, a single brake lever on the opposite hand to your mallet hand, a single speed freewheel cog, a track style or polo specific frame, a narrow set of flat or riser handlebars, clipless pedals, wheel covers, and frame padding.

 Some players make or buy wheel covers made from corrugated plastic, polycarbonate, plastic netting, or even thick fabrics to protect spokes and create solid blocking surfaces.
 Often, players choose covers after experiencing defending the net and seeing a particularly hard shot rip through their spokes and result in a goal.

 In competitive play, a netted goal similar to those used in ice hockey is required.
 Traditionally, a non-netted goal is utilized, such as two traffic cones placed two bikes apart (i.e., 4 meters).

-Despite relative standardization in equipment compared to the early days of the game, bike polo is still very much in an experiential phase.
-Diversity ideologies, competitiveness, and resourcefulness keep pushing innovation.